navalkishor768/SPI-TC72-SENSOR/README.md

 CPHA was set to 1, now results were correct.

+This work is carried out on Microchip Studio.

 Following is the schematic of Proteus Simulation and demo video.

 https://drive.google.com/file/d/1Pq2NuR50hOBAehohzDUb80MoUh1_pF4K/view?usp=sharing